himahuja/pcatxcore/knowledge_management/docs/ProfileManager.md

 ## Introduction

-A common theme for companies with a lot of data is that they cannot make use of it.
-Even though our data is represented many ways (HTML, text, lists of words, vectors, etc.), it is important that it is always traceable back to the source as well as accessible and thus queryable.
-It needs to be traceable back to the source so we can justify the conclusions we make with tangible evidence rather than simply pointing to the output of a system.
-Aggregating this information in a queryable format makes it usable for query formulation and building company profiles.
-The variety of our data, integration needs, and the desire to have random access to source documents (like PDF/HTML) mean that we had to make our own data storage solution.
-To fulfill these needs, we have made a **Profile Manager** for company profile information and a **Web Resource Manager** for web-based data.

 **ProfileManager** was designed for the aggregation of information related to corporate entities to support building business profiles.
 It uses the United States Securities and Exchange Commission (SEC) Central Index Key (CIK) to act as universally unique identifiers (UUIDs) and allows the user to compile a variety of information on corporate entities in an easy to use and query format because each profile is a dictionary.
 Assisting the accessibility of information, **Profile Manager** includes a series of mappings from CIK codes to names and back, names to aliases, and mappings from industry codes (namely The North American Industry Classification System (NAICS) and Standard Industrial Classification (SIC) codes) and descriptions of them.
 The hope to provide for a flexible data solution for complex business oriented applications.

 ## Documentation